MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Language_Modes.md

 ```

 On other session configurations, you can find the language mode indirectly by
-finding the language mode of a session that is created with the session
+finding the language mode of a session that is created using the session
 configuration.

 > [!NOTE]
 > Session configurations are a feature of WSMan-based PowerShell remoting.
-They are used only when you
-> use the `New-PSSession`, `Invoke-Command`, or `Enter-PSSession` cmdlets
+> They are used only when you use the `New-PSSession`, `Invoke-Command`, or
-> to connect to a remote Windows computer.
-The `Get-PSSessionConfiguration`
+> `Enter-PSSession` cmdlets to connect to a remote Windows computer.
+The
-> cmdlet is only available on Windows computers.
+> `Get-PSSessionConfiguration` cmdlet is only available on Windows computers.

 ### Finding the language mode of a session